 For more than a decade, we have been proud to be a Supporting Sponsor of Oregon Ag Fest, a two-day event the last weekend in April with more than 20,000 people who experience dozens of hands-on activities across the state fairgrounds.
 In addition to our financial contribution, we host a booth with giveaways for the kids who can also plant tomato starts to take home and adults can test their knowledge of Oregon agriculture with a trivia question and an Oregon-made prize on the line.
 We greatly appreciate booth volunteers and donations of prizes to giveaway, so shoot us an email at firstname.lastname@example.org if you’re interested!

-We collaborate with Oregon Agriculture in the Classroom to enhance our Adopt a Farmer program and as a resource for the requests we get that fall outside of the program.
-We encourage participating teachers to utilize the abundance of resources the foundation has and often use activities like Turf Buddies in classrooms with our participating farmers during visits to schools.
-During the 2018-2019 school year, we joined together for a Farm to School grant through the Oregon Department of Education in partnership with the Oregon Beef Council and the Oregon Dairy and Nutrition Council.
+We collaborate with Oregon Agriculture in the Classroom to enhance our Adopt a Farmer program and for Virtual Field Day events.
+It is also our go-to resource to share when we receive requests we get that are outside the scope of our program work.
+We encourage educators to utilize the abundance of resources the foundation has and often use activities like Turf Buddies in classrooms with our participating farmers during visits to schools.

-We are proud Gold Sponsors of the Oregon Dairy Princess Ambassadors, a program of the Oregon Dairy Women.
-The outreach efforts the girls engage in reaching consumers all over the state, at events, the Capitol, and schools, including more than 14,000 students a year through classroom visits is impressive!
-They also help out at our golf tournament and Denim & Diamonds awards dinner and auction.
+We are proud Bronze Sponsors of the Oregon Dairy Princess Ambassadors, a program of the Oregon Dairy Women.
+The outreach efforts these young women engage in reaching Oregonians all over the state, at events, the Capitol, in schools – including more than 14,000 students a year – is impressive!
+They also volunteer at our golf tournament and Denim & Diamonds awards dinner and auction.

-We have had a long history with Oregon Women in Agriculture (OWA), which includes collaboration on one of the longest lasting consumer education programs in the state: crop identification signs, which is a project that OWA members started and we helped expand.
-OWA is a member of our association and our executive director serves as 1st vice president of OWA.
-Members of OWA contribute more than 100 hours a year to our Adopt a Farmer program.
+We have had a long history with Oregon Women in Agriculture (OWA), which includes collaboration on one of the longest lasting consumer education programs in the state: crop identification signs, which is a project that OWA members started more than 40 years ago and Aglink helped expand.
+OWA is a member of our association and our executive director is a past president of OWA.

-Not only were we part of the founding board for this new natural resource leadership program in our state, we are an annual Ruby sponsor, and also look to sponsor board members and staff to participate.
+We were part of the founding board for this natural resource leadership program in our state and are proud annual Ruby sponsors, too.
+We sponsor board members and staff to participate.
+We have had board members in every class since Class 1 and we have 3 staff alum from Class 2, 3 and 4, too!
 The program exposes a cross-section of representatives from Oregon’s natural resource community to the diversity of our state’s geography, economy, and cultures.